Fred A. Macke, Jr.

 Jody R. Lange, CPA, CGMA

-The Kenton County Judge-Executive appointed Jody R. Lange to the NKWD Board of Commissioners on September 10, 2019, to a four-year term running through August 28, 2023.
+The Kenton County Judge-Executive appointed Jody R. Lange to the NKWD Board of Commissioners for the first time in September 2019.
+She was reappointed for an additional four-year term running July 25, 2023, through August 28, 2027.

-The Board voted in January 2023 for Ms. Lange to serve as Secretary for a one-year term.
-Ms. Lange previously served a one-year term as Secretary and two one-year terms as Treasurer.
+The Board voted in January 2024 for Ms. Lange to serve as Vice-Chair for a one-year term.
+Ms. Lange previously served two one-year terms as Secretary and two one-year terms as Treasurer.

 Jody Lange is Accounting Manager for Used-Car-Parts.com, Inc. in Fort Wright, Kentucky.
 She is a graduate of Thomas More College, holding bachelor's degrees in Accountancy and International Studies, as well as an Associate degree in Spanish.